alphagov/collections-publisher/README.md

 The Collections Publisher publishes [/browse pages](https://www.gov.uk/browse/births-deaths-marriages/register-offices) and [/topic pages](https://www.gov.uk/topic/business-enterprise/export-finance).
 These pages are then served by the [collections app](https://github.com/alphagov/collections).

-It also manages content of the "taxons" format, which is part of the [new single taxonomy](https://insidegovuk.blog.gov.uk/2015/11/02/developing-a-subject-based-taxonomy-for-gov-uk/).

 ![Screenshot of Collections Publisher](docs/screenshot.jpg)

 ## Live examples